-Each year, we focus on one of our pillars, to deepen our understanding of the concept in relation to scripture, our lives today and within our Catholic Tradition.
-In 2021 we celebrate our Pillar of Love.
-This year our scripture holds a simple yet powerful message: "Let love guide your life."
-(Colossians 3:14)
+Each year, we focus on one of our pillars, to deepen our understanding of the concept in relation to scripture and insights from Pope Francis, helping us to connect our lives today with our Catholic Tradition.

+In 2023 we celebrate our Pillar of Connectedness.
+This year our message is simple yet powerful:

+"Live in harmony with one another."
+(Romans 12:16)

-The message is about choosing love over fear, doubt or hatred and embracing the love that surrounds us, whether it is from our families, friends or through a kind or compassionate act from a stranger.
-The love we have in our hearts and the love that surrounds us, helps guide us to be the best person we can be.
-We strive to live that love everyday at IHM.
+The message is about choosing to live harmoniously with others, through the kindness we show and embracing the different connections that surrounds us, whether it is from our families, friends or from something that simply inspires us to be better and want more for ourselves, others and our world.
+By building and deepening our connections through the love we have in our hearts and the love that surrounds us, this helps us to be the best person we can be.
+We strive to live in harmony every day at IHM.